agubler/stores/README.md

 Commands are simply functions which are called internally by the store when executing a `Process` and return an array of `PatchOperations` that tells the `store` what state changes needs to be performed.

-Each command is passed a `CommandRequest` which provides `path` and `at` functions to generate `Path`s in a typesafe way, a `get` function for access to the store's state, and a `payload` object which contains an array of the arguments that the process executor was called with.
+Each command is passed a `CommandRequest` which provides `path` and `at` functions to generate `Path`s in a typesafe way, a `get` function for access to the store's state, and a `payload` object for the argument that the process executor was called with.

 The `get` function returns back state for a given `Path`, for example `get(path('my', 'deep', 'state'))` or `get(at(path('my', 'array', 'item'), 9))`.